UniStuttgart-VISUS/vdt/README.md

 1. Applying the unattend.xml file to the installed operating system.

 ### Visus.DeploymentToolkit.ImageBuilder
 The image builder is intended to create images to be served by the TFTP server.
+It must run on a machine with the [Windows Automated Installation Kit (WAIK)](https://learn.microsoft.com/de-de/windows-hardware/get-started/adk-install), including the Windows PE addon, installed.
+The image builder runs a built-in task sequence that

+1. Copies the WinPE sources from the WAIK into a temporary folder
+1. Mounts the boot.wim file used by WinPE
+1. Copies an unattend.xml file from the deploymentshare into the boot.wim
+1. Customises the unattend.xml in the boot.wim, most importantly to automatically run the bootstrapper
+1. Copies the bootstrapper into the boot.wim
+1. Commits the changes to the boot.wim

 ### Visus.DeploymentToolkit.TaskRunner
 The task runner tool allows for executing individual tasks from the deployment toolkit.
 The application needs the following parameters, either via the command line or via appsettings.json: The `StateFile` where tasks relying on existing state can obtain this information from, and the `Task`, which is the class name of the work item to be executed.
 Parameters to the tasks (public properties of the task object) can be set via the `Parameters` configuration section.